Anna Szabolcsi

 She is currently a professor of linguistics at New York University.
 She has been a research fellow at the Research Institute for Linguistics of the Hungarian Academy of Sciences, Budapest, and a professor at UCLA.

 Szabolcsi was one of the first to propose the determiner phrase hypothesis and alongside Mark Steedman and others initiated research in combinatory categorial grammar.
-More recently she has worked on quantification, islands, polarity, verbal complexes, and overt nominative subjects in infinitival complements.
+More recently she has worked on quantification, islands, polarity, verbal complexes, overt nominative subjects in infinitival complements, and cross-linguistic semantics.